Ted Collins (footballer, born 1882)

 Edward Collins (1882–1955) was an English footballer who played as a defender for Bilston United, Birmingham Veritas, Wolverhampton Wanderers, Sunbeam Motors, Newport County, and Hednesford Town.

 Career

 Collins played for Bilston United, Birmingham Veritas, and Wolverhampton Wanderers.
-He played for Wolves in the 1908 FA Cup Final as they beat Newcastle United 3–1 at Crystal Palace.
-He joined Port Vale as a guest in September 1916, and made his debut at right-back in a 0–0 draw with Liverpool at the Athletic Ground in a Football League, Lancashire Regional Section match on 9 September.
-He became a regular in the first team, and played in a 2–2 home draw with Bury two weeks later despite having worked through the previous night until 6 am in Wolverhampton.
+He played for Wolves in the 1908 FA Cup final as they beat Newcastle United 3–1 at Crystal Palace.
+He joined Port Vale as a guest in September 1916.
+He made his debut at right-back in a 0–0 draw with Liverpool at the Athletic Ground in a Football League, Lancashire Regional Section match on 9 September.
+He became a regular in the first-team and played in a 2–2 home draw with Bury two weeks later despite having worked through the previous night until 6 am in Wolverhampton.
 He left Port Vale in September 1917, and later played for Sunbeam Motors, Newport County, and Hednesford Town.
 He died in 1955.